liyanawr/mcos/README.md

 # mcos
-Melati Chillz Ordering System

-Here is the comprehensive, professional **README.md** for your GitHub repository.
-It includes the pre-installation requirements, the unique database features we implemented, and clear setup instructions.

----

-# 🍔 Foodhub - Restaurant Management & Ordering System
+# 🍔 MCOS - Melati Chillz Ordering System

-Foodhub is a professional, full-stack PHP web application designed to streamline restaurant operations.
+MCOS is a professional, full-stack PHP web application designed to streamline restaurant operations.
 It features a dual-interface system: a high-conversion ordering platform for **Customers** and a robust administrative dashboard for **Staff** and **Admins**.

-## 📋 Prerequisites
+## Prerequisites

 Before you begin, ensure you have met the following requirements to run the environment locally: